esphome/esphome-devices/_devices/ESP-12F-Relay-X4/ESP-12F-Relay-X4.md

   platform: ESP8266
   board: esp12e

-wifi:
-  ssid: !secret wifi_ssid
-  password: !secret wifi_pass

-captive_portal:

-logger:
-  baud_rate: 0 #Use this to free up UART pins if you want to use them for something else

-# Enable Home Assistant API
-api:

-# Enable over-the-air flashing
-ota:

 # Use the blue LED in the device as a status LED, which will blink if there are warnings (slow) or errors (fast)
 status_led:
   pin: